itsAllexB/MacApp-Fixer/README.md

 3. Choose your options:
    - ✅ **Remove quarantine** (fixes "damaged" warnings) - works on all file types
    - ✅ **Ad-hoc sign apps** (fixes "unverified developer" warnings) - only for `.app` files
-4. The app will prompt for your password (required for security operations)
+4. The app may prompt for your password
 5. Done!
 Your file should now open without warnings

 ## 🛠️ Build from Source